MLH-Fellowship/fresh-bites/README.md

-# Health Tracker and Food Shopping
+# Things to Note for Potential Contributors

+In order to be able to test your additions locally, you have to install Flask and other necessary python packages.
+Those packages are specified in requirements.txt, the basic steps for Flask are shown below (for installing packages, recycle Step 3):

-- python3 -m venv venv
+- Step 1: python3 -m venv venv
-- . venv/bin/activate
+- Step 2: . venv/bin/activate
-- pip3 install Flask
+- Step 3: pip3 install Flask
-- export FLASK_ENV=development
+- Step 4: export FLASK_ENV=development
-- flask run
+- Step 5: flask run